 After more than four hundred years in Egypt, Israel did not know God’s Voice.
 The newly freed nation consecrated themselves for three days, as instructed, to prepare to meet God.
 Perhaps they expected God to be like Moses, advanced in age and crochety, but tolerant to their complaints.
 Their anticipation soon turned into trembling.

 God had descended on Mount Sinai in fire.
-The mountain was covered in thick smoke and the earth shook violently.
-Then a deafening trumpet summoned the petrified people to gather at the foot of the mountain.
-When God spoke The Ten Commandments, the people heard God’s Voice like thunder, lightning, and a trumpet blast, and they “stood afar off” in fear for their lives!
+First, the mountain was covered in thick smoke and the earth shook violently.
+Then, a deafening trumpet summoned the petrified people to gather at the foot of the mountain.
+When God spoke The Ten Commandments, the people heard God’s Voice like thunder, lightning, and a trumpet blast.
+They “stood afar off” in fear for their lives!
 Once was enough.
 Israel was not eager to hear directly from God again, so they pleaded with Moses to listen to God for them (Exodus 19 and 20).

-Moses was very familiar with God’s Voice, since he first heard it from the fiery bush that did not burn (Acts 7:31), and this was not God’s usual way of speaking.
+Moses was very familiar with God’s Voice.
+He had first heard it from the fiery bush that did not burn (Acts 7:31).
+However, this noisy introduction was not God’s usual way of speaking.
 God explained that He wanted to leave a lasting impression, so in the future, the people would not challenge Moses’ authority to speak on behalf of God.